What Is Cord Tissue?

 What are Cord Tissue Stem Cells?

 Cord tissue stem cells, also known as Mesenchymal Stem Cells or MSCs, are found in the Wharton’s Jelly and perivascular regions of the umbilical cord.
 These stem cells are showing great potential in the fields of regenerative medicine, tissue engineering and gene therapy.
-They can differentiate into a variety of cell types, including bone, cartilage, muscle, nerve and many others.
+They can differentiate into a variety of cell types, including bone, cartilage, muscle, nerve and others.

 Scientists have developed proven methods for the expansion of cord tissue stem cells, allowing a potentially unlimited supply of this powerful resource.